nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS)**
 1. User requests to delete a specified reminder
 2. NetBook validates the input from the user
-3. NetBook deletes the given reminder
-4. NetBook removes the deleted reminder from the GUI
+3. NetBook deletes the given reminder and removes it from the GUI

 Use case ends.

 **Extensions**

 * 2a.
 Invalid index number
     * 2a1.
-NetBook displays an error message stating that the given index is invalid
+NetBook displays an error message
     * 2a2.
 User re-enters delete command with valid index
     * 2a3.
 Steps 2a1 and 2a2 are repeated until the information entered is valid
     * **Use case resumes from Step 3**